roninreilly/darkware-zapret/README.md

 ## Troubleshooting

-### "App is damaged and can't be opened"
+### "App is damaged and can't be opened" / "Move to Bin"
-Since the app is not signed with an obscure Apple Developer ID (which costs $99/year), macOS puts it in quarantine.
+If you see a message saying the app is damaged or should be moved to the Bin, **don't worry — the file is fine**.
+This happens because the app is not signed with a paid Apple Developer ID ($99/year), so macOS blocks it by default.

 To fix this:

 1. Open Terminal.
 2. Run the following command: